 Aided by Alan Gilbert’s contemplative yet always lively and adroit conducting, von Otter’s was a thinking person’s Carmen, as much a victim of oppression as the victimizer of Don José, dramatically and vocally capable of both vulnerable lyricism and iron will in rejecting her former lover.

 William Joyner’s Don José was a fine match for this Carmen: a Clark Kent unable to transform himself into the macho hunk of her dreams, a mama’s boy as manipulated by the emotional blackmail of his hypochondriac mother and her go-between Micaela as he was by Carmen and her demands that he free himself from his addiction to playing by other’s rules.
 He was quite convincingly psychotic by the time he confronted and murdered her, and heart-breaking in his despair when he realized what he had done.
-His was a fine, if vocally somewhat lightweight, traversal of this demanding role – one of the rare Dons Josés who have moved me to tear by the end of the opera.
+His was a fine, if vocally somewhat lightweight, traversal of this demanding role – one of the rare Dons Josés who have moved me to tears by the end of the opera.

 Young Jennifer Black’s Micaela sounded all right, but she is not sophisticated enough as an actress to offer anything but the standard Little Miss Milquetoast that makes this character such a bore.
 Someday there will be a Micaela every bit as tough, opportunistic, and manipulative as Carmen, and we’ll all discover that Micaela is not such a goody-goody after all.